darktasevski/CompSci/Math/square_roots.md

 Well, 3 × 3 = 9 and 4 × 4 = 16, so we can guess the answer is between 3 and 4.
 At this point, I get out my calculator and it says: `3.1622776601683793319988935444327`

 But the digits just go on and on, without any pattern.
 So even the calculator's answer **is only an approximation** !
-Numbers like this are called Irrational Numbers
+Numbers like this are called **Irrational Numbers**.
+Simply, if a number under the radical sign is NOT a perfect square, it is an irrational number.

 ## Principal square root